MxNxPx/katacoda-scenarios/k8s-training/k8s-102/step5.md

 ---

-Now let's see everything created under the label "user=a123456".
+Now let's see re-list all resources that have the label "user=a123456".

 `kubectl get all -l user=a123456`{{execute}}

-Notice that the new pod name is different from the one deleted, this is because Kubernetes didn't resurrect the old pod but stood up a new replacement pod.
+Notice that the new pod name is different from the one deleted.
+This is because Kubernetes didn't resurrect the old pod but instead stood up a new replacement pod.

 ---

-Now let's try deleting the deployment (allow up to 5 minutes).
+Now let's delete the deployment (allow up to 5 minutes).

 `kubectl delete deploy -l user=a123456`{{execute}}